Scanning Electron Microscopy (SEM)

 AISOS supports a variety of 3D capture techniques.
 Our primary technique is photogrammetry.
 Photogrammetry involves taking many pictures of an object from different sides.
 These can be processed into a 3D model using software.
 Photogrammetry is capable of creating extremely high resolution, detailed representations of objects.
 It can also be used to capture spaces or even entire buildings.
 However, it has certain limitations.
 Objects that are very reflective, a single color, or semi-transparent can be difficult to capture.

 In order to capture other types of objects, AISOS uses a second 3D capture technology called Structured Light Imaging.
 Structure light imaging involves projecting different patterns onto an object, and then photographing them.
 For example, if you project a grid onto an object, the variations in the surface of the object will distort the grid.
 By comparing the photograph with the original grid, software can calculate the surface of the object.
-For structured light capture, we're relying on handheld scanners from Creaform.
+For structured light capture, we're relying on handheld scanners from Creaform, as well a fixed HP SLS-3 with stereo cameras.

 Reflected Light Capture